Air Quality Monitoring

 What emissions can we monitor?

 Particulate Matter(PM) - Particulate Matter is tiny particles that travel on the air we breathe.
 It is a prime way VOCs, which easily attach to particles in the air, are introduced into the body and can cause serious health effects.
 With oil and gas development PM is one of the largest contributors to these negative health impacts.
-The presence of PMs can be measured using an air quality monitor such as the SPECK monitor.
+The presence of PMs can be measured using an air quality monitor such as the Purple Air monitor.
 To participate in a program for monitoring your air quality click here or see the form below to get started.

 Volatile Organic Chemicals (VOCs) - VOCs are organic chemical compounds that easily become vapors and affect the quality of your indoor and outdoor air.
 The compounds released from oil and gas drilling contain known and suspected carcinogens and can cause short and long-term health impacts.
 VOC's can be measured in your home or outdoors using a SUMMA canister to draw in a sample of your air, which is then sent to a lab for analysis.
 Click here if you would like to learn more about SUMMA canister testing and analysis.